 Whether you’re just looking to visit relatives or heading to an exotic location, there’s a good chance you can get there with a United Airlines plane ticket.

-The third-largest airline in the world, United has been taking customers to and fro since the 1920s, when it was created from a consortium of struggling carriers.
+The world’s third-largest airline has been taking customers to and fro since the 1920s, when it was created from a consortium of struggling carriers.

 United and its partners under the United Express umbrella fly to more than 560 cities around the world, giving it an unparalleled global reach.
 The airline boasts “the world’s most comprehensive route network.”

 The company operates more than 750 aircraft under the United brand and an additional 550+ as United Express carriers.
 United is also a founding member of the Star Alliance, which serves nearly 200 counties on 29 member airlines.
-See United’s U.S. and international route map
+See the carrier’s U.S. and international route map.

 Basic Economy travelers will also be charged a $25 baggage fee if they bring a full-size bag to the gate.
 That fee can only be paid with a credit card.